 Many studies have shown that light therapy combats SAD.
 But the benefits of light therapy go beyond warming up the winter blues.
 Research has shown that light therapy improves ADHD symptoms and disordered eating, namely binging.
 There’s also evidence that it can alleviate the depression that comes with premenstrual depressive disorders (PMDD).

-Blue Light-Filtering Glasses
+Best Blue Light-Filtering Glasses